NSO-developer/nso-gitbook/development/advanced-development/web-ui-development/README.md

 In addition, the API also implements a Comet model, as long polling, to allow the client to subscribe to different server events and receive event notifications about those events in near real-time.

-You can call these from a browser the modern [fetch](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) API:
+You can call these from a browser using the modern [fetch](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) API:

 {% code title="With fetch" %}
 ``` javascript